Table of Contents

 The good news is that even if your dog gets bitten by a venomous spider, he has a perfect chance of survival.

 The key to that survival is getting the anti-venom on time.
-If you ignore clinical signs and rely on natural remedies at home instead of visiting the vet, this can be a death sentence.
+This can be a death sentence if you ignore clinical signs and rely on natural remedies at home instead of visiting the vet.

-That is why it is always important to bring your dog to the vet after a bite the second you suspect side effects from the spider bite.
+That is why it is always essential to bring your dog to the vet after a bite the second you suspect side effects from the spider bite.

 You want your dog to get treatment before he experiences more severe signs.